Nightmare Alley (2021 film): Plot

-Armed with Ritter's information, Stan performs a successful reading for Kimball.
-He offers to split the profits with Ritter but she refuses, agreeing to keep the money in her care to hide it from Molly.
-Stan informs Ritter that Kimball has offered to introduce him to Ezra Grindle, a former patient of Ritter's.
-She feeds Stan information about Grindle's past, namely how he forced an abortion on a young woman named Dorrie.
-Stan and Ritter begin a romantic relationship, and he begins drinking.
+Stan performs a successful reading for Kimball and his wife and is paid handsomely.
+He offers to split the fee with Ritter, but she declines, instead agreeing to hide the money from Molly.
+Stan informs Ritter that Kimball has offered to introduce him to Ezra Grindle, a very wealthy industrialist and her former patient.
+At Stan's request, Ritter reluctantly provides incomplete information about Grindle; Stan steals the rest from her records, learning that Grindle forced an abortion on a young woman named Dorrie, and that she likely died from the botched procedure.
+After successfully convincing Grindle that he is a true medium with the stolen information, Stan starts an affair with Ritter and begins drinking.